MEASURING VOLATILITY: TALKING POINTS

 In the chart below, we’ve added ATR to illustrate how the indicator will register larger values as the range of price movements increases:

 GBP/USD (Jan-Aug 2020) with ATR Applied

 After traders have learned to measure volatility, they can then look to integrate the ATR indicator into their approaches in one of two ways.

 - As a volatility filter to determine which strategy or approach to employ

-- To measure risk (stop distance) when initiating trading positions
+- To measure risk outlay, or possible stop distance when initiating trading positions

-Just as we had seen in our range-trading article, traders can approach low-volatility environments with two different approaches.
+Traders can approach low-volatility environments with one of two different approaches.

 Simply, traders can look for the low-volatility environment to continue, or they can look for it to change.
 Meaning, traders can approach low-volatility by trading the range (continuation of low-volatility), or they can look to trade the breakout (increase in volatility).

 The difference between the two conditions is huge; as range-traders are looking to sell resistance and buy support while breakout traders are looking to do the exact opposite.